corpus-christi/corpus-christi/doc/stories.md

 ## Infrastructure

-1. An **administrative** (or **admin**) user is someone who can access most of the "behind-the-scenes" administrative functions of the application across different modules.
+1. An **infrastructure** user is someone who can access and update the CC infrastructure data, including people and places.

-   _Example_: church office worker adding a new account to the system or authorizing an existing account as having a particular role.
+   _Example_: church office worker adding a new _Account_ to the system or authorizing an existing account as having a particular _Role_.

 1. A **superuser** is a user with essentially unlimited access to CC.

-   _Example_: info tech team member who wants to initialize portions of the database, upgrade CC to a new version, etc.
+   _Example_: IT team member who wants to initialize portions of the database, upgrade CC to a new version, etc.

 1. A **translator** is a user who can create or update localization